 Term Definition

-1 Payments received from a fund established by a State to aid victims of crime.
+Crime Victim Payments Payments received from a fund established

-by a State to aid victims of chine.
+by a State to aid victims of crime.

 Because this income is excluded, the only proof needed is that the income came from a State-established fund to aid victims of crime.